Largest acylindrical actions and stability in hierarchically hyperbolic groups: Background

 We call $N$ the \emph{stability gauge} for $\gamma$ and say $\gamma$ is $N$--stable if we want to record the constants. \end{defn}

 We can now define a notion of stable embedding of one metric space in another which is equivalent to the one introduced by Durham and Taylor \cite{DurhamTaylor:stable}:

-\begin{defn}[Stable embedding] We say a quasi-isometric embedding $f\co X \rightarrow Y$ between quasigeodesic metric spaces is a \emph{stable embedding} if there exists a stability gauge $N$ such that for any quasigeodesic constants $K,C$ and any $(K,C)$--quasigeodesic $\gamma \subset X$, then $f(\gamma)$ is an $N$--stable quasigeodesic in $Y$. \end{defn}
+\begin{defn}[Stable embedding] We say a quasi-isometric embedding $f\co X \rightarrow Y$ between quasigeodesic metric spaces is a \emph{stable embedding} if there exists a stability gauge $N$ such that for any quasigeodesic constants $K,C$ and any $(K,C)$--quasigeodesic $\gamma \subset X$, then $f(\gamma)$ is an $N(K,C)$--stable quasigeodesic in $Y$.
+We say a subset $X\subseteq Y$ is \emph{stable} if it is undistorted and the inclusion map $i\colon X\to Y$ is a stable embedding. \end{defn}

 The following generalizes the notion of a Morse quasigeodesic to subgroups:

 \begin{defn}[Subgroup stability] Let $H$ be subgroup of a finitely generated group $G$.
 We say $H$ is a \emph{stable subgroup} of $G$ if some (equivalently, any) orbit map of $H$ into some (any) Cayley graph (with respect to a finite generating set) of $G$ is a stable embedding.